 Automated Workflows

-Non-credit student information software automates many of CE staff’s more tedious workflows.
+Non-credit student information management software automates many of CE staff’s more tedious workflows.
 With repetitive tasks automated and business processes streamlined, administrators can direct their hours toward meaningfully serving non-traditional learners and growing the institution.

 Automated Course & Prerequisite Management

-Continuing Education management software collects any information a learner might need to enroll in your offerings and automatically connects it to the institutional website, LMS and course calendar to ensure learners receive the right information at the right times.
+Continuing Education management software collects any information a learner might need to enroll in your offerings and automatically connects it to the institutional website, LMS and course calendar to ensure learners receive the right information at the right time.

-The SIS also automates course approval and publishing processes to notify the people every time administrators need their sign-off—getting your programs to market more quickly.
+The SIS also automates course approval and publishing processes to notify the people every time administrators need their sign-off, getting your programs to market more quickly.

 Flexibility & Customization